ewoks-kit/ewoksorange/doc/parameter_form.rst

                 _sleep(delay)
             self.outputs.sum = sum_

 This task takes a ``list`` as input and iterates over it to sum its elements with an optional ``delay``.
-We then want the Orange widget to provide us two GUI elements: one textbox to write the list, and a numeric spinbox to specify the delay.
+We then want the Orange widget to provide us two GUI elements: one textbox to specify the list, and a numeric spinbox to specify the delay.

 The Orange widget will then look like this: